llaurenstone/mymusicpage/README.md

 * **User Authentication & Data Modeling:**
   Login and sign-up flows implemented through a basic authentication layer, allowing users to optionally log in via Spotify, with mock playlist data structured to mirror real API schemas and     ready for integration with future backend endpoints.

 * **Advanced UI Layout & Interactions:**
   Masonry-style grid with infinite scroll, optimized rendering, and custom Tailwind animations for smooth, high-performance interactions.

 * **Music Playback on Hover:**
-  Dynamic audio preview: songs play on hover in the dashboard, enhancing the user experience without requiring page navigation.
+  Dynamic audio preview: songs play on hover in the dashboard done by the iTunes API, enhancing the user experience without requiring page navigation.

 * **Giphy Picker Integration:**
   Users can search for and attach GIFs to posts using an integrated Giphy API picker for richer content.